software-development-project-1/software-development-project-1.github.io/material/sprint-1-todo.md

 > Exercise 17
 >
-> Implement the tasks of the fourth user story, "As a user I want to be able to delete a reading recommendation so that I can get rid of recommendations I don’t need".
+> Implement the tasks of the fourth user story, "As a teacher, I want to be able to delete a quiz so that I can get rid of quizzes I don’t need".
 >
 > The implementation should look roughly something like this:
 >